The BNPL De-Generation

 Handled completely digitally at your convenience, the app will provide you with a personalised solution tailored specifically to you and your situation – no judgement, no awkward conversations and no hours of terrible hold music.
 The app cleared just over £12 million worth of its user’s debt in its first year of business and since lockdown was announced on 20th March 2020, Freeze Debt has garnered almost 20m impressions.

-Available on iPhone (App store) and Android (Google Play).
+Available on Desktop, iPhone (App Store) and Android (Google Play).